davs3275/sbs/med/collier.md

 ---
 4.13 Have you any sense in your head?
 Yes.
-Why do you not make use of it then ?
+Why do you not make use of it then?
 For if this faculty does bat do its part, I cannot see what more you need wish for.

 ---
-4.14 At present your nature is distinct ; but ere long you will vanish into the whole.
+4.14 At present your nature is distinct; but ere long you will vanish into the whole.
 Or, rather, you will be returned into that universal reason which gave you your being.

 ---
-4.15 When frankincense is thrown upon the altar, one grain usually falls before another ; but it makes no difference.
+4.15 When frankincense is thrown upon the altar, one grain usually falls before another; but it makes no difference.

 ---